czeslaw-milosz/npd-assignment/README.md

 ## Testing
 There is a basic test suite included in the package.
+A coverage report can be found [here](coverage.txt).
 Tests can be run within IDE or using the following command:
 ```shell
 cd npd_assignment/test